A Place of Peace

 In the way of the ancients, sovereignty of all life is respected, stewardship is benevolent and the interconnectivle nature of the web of life acknowledged and revered.
 Healing is natural, time-tested and holistic.

-Currently A Place of Peace is a sacred sanctuary of peace and healing for some 450 animals who have been victims of human violence and disconnection, having faced slaughter, euthanasia, culling, trauma and general homelessness.
+The animals at A Place of Peace have been victims of human violence and disconnection, having faced slaughter, euthanasia, culling, trauma and general homelessness.
 These animals include cows, sheep, goats, wild and domestic horses, dogs, cats and geese.

-And today, over two decades later, those animals and their stories are the foundation of our animal activism, advocacy and international education outreach.
-Making the world a safe place for animals is our vision and mission .. a world without violence and fear.
+And today those animals and their stories are the foundation of the Trust’s animal activism, advocacy and international education outreach.
+Making the world a safe place for animals is the Trust’s vision and mission .. a world without violence and fear.
 A world of deep peace for all species.

-The word “sanctuary” has its roots in sacred and holy.
-We realised that giving the animals freedom from the fear of death, released an enormous amount of peace and contentment.
-And on a ripple and resonant level, this was important to the unified field, and contributed to a paradigm-shifting tipping point, as well as to the welfare of the animals themselves.
+Subtle activism: We realised that giving the animals freedom from the fear of death, released an enormous amount of peace and contentment.
+And on a ripple and resonant level, this was important to the unified field, and contributed to a possible paradigm-shifting tipping point, as well as to the welfare of the animals themselves.
 It was a form of what is called “subtle activism”.

 Further as a telepath and healer in the old traditions, Billie is able to make A Place of Peace a unique kind of sanctuary where the animals have a say in how they want to live.
 Billie, Andrew and their daughter Tamsin, work with them in mutual respect.

-Currently, A Place of Peace is a living example of compassionate action and a work in progress to create a new kind of Eden – a blueprint for how the world could look if the values and principles of ahimsa were widely adopted and the indigenous Prophecy of Peace with its promised Golden Age came into being.
+Currently, A Place of Peace is a living example of compassionate action and a work in progress to create a new kind of Eden – a blueprint for how the world could look if the values and principles of ahimsa were widely adopted.

-As both Gandhi and Buckminster Fuller both were fond of saying — “don’t bother fighting the old , just build the new.”
-And this is what we are doing at a Place of Peace.
-It’s a place where all beings are respected and revered, from flies and ants to the wild possums and wombats, to the farm and other animals who make it their home.
+As both Gandhi and Buckminster Fuller both were fond of saying, “Don’t bother fighting the old , just build the new.”
+And this is what we are doing at A Place of Peace.

 “If you were Divine Love, how would you act?” — Billie Dean